Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 What is WordPress?

-At its core, WordPress is a simple but extensible Content Management System initially meant for powering blogs.
+At its core, WordPress is a simple but extensible Content Management System (CMS) initially meant for powering blogs.

 Think of WordPress as a software that allows you to effectively store and manage content, whether it’s text, images, videos, or other forms in which content can exist digitally.